nyssance/genos/README.md

 }
 ```

-Create a bottom navigaiton with three buttons, 10 lines
+Create a bottom navigation with three buttons, 10 lines
 ```java
 publc class MainActivity extends TabBarActivity { // If you need a drawer navigation, just use DrawerActivity
     @Override